nestybox/sysbox-ee/README.md

 * Supports running Docker inside the system container.

-  - [Cleanly & securely](#docker-in-docker), with total isolation between the inner and outer Docker containers.
+  - Cleanly & securely, without using privileged containers or bind-mounting the host's Docker socket into the container.

   - This is useful for testing & CI/CD use cases.